vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

 28-29.
-Non-injury, the first flower; control of the senses, another; kindness to all beings, a flower; forgive- ness preeminently a flower;
+Non-injury, the first flower; control of the senses, another; kindness to all beings, a flower; forgiveness preeminently a flower;
 </details>